connorskees/grass/README.md

 The spec runner does not work on Windows.

-These numbers come from a default run of the Sass specification as shown above.
+Using a modified version of the spec runner that ignores warnings and error spans (but does include error messages), we get the following results:

 ```
-2021-09-20
+2022-12-26
-PASSING: 4205
+PASSING: 6024
-FAILING: 2051
+FAILING: 881
-TOTAL: 6256
+TOTAL: 6905
 ```

+The majority of the failing tests are purely aesthetic, relating to whitespace around comments in expanded mode or error messages.

 <!-- todo: msrv 1.41.1 -->